-In our Artist Collective program, artists utilize the provided art supplies and studio space to create artwork in partnership with mentors from the local art community.
+In the POVA Artist Collective program, artists utilize the provided art supplies and studio space to create artwork in partnership with mentors from the local art community.
 Learn about teaching a business or artistic workshop HERE.
 Finished works are displayed and sold in the gallery of our studio space as well is in businesses and personal collections across the city.
 Artists receive 60% commission of original artwork and 25% of prints and merchandise sold with their designs.

 Meet the Artists